 New students contact Admissions, Graduate School, or Law School.
 Registrar's Office is responsible for residency classification of previously enrolled and currently enrolled students.

 Be certain to secure the Board of Regents Residency Policy and questionnaire from the Board of Regents website.

 It is beneficial for the student to print off the Residency Pre-Screening Form to ensure proper documentation is submitted with the residency questionnaire.
-Click on the following link to obtain a PDF of this form.
-Residency Pre-Screening Form
+Click on the following links to obtain a PDF of the Residency Pre-Screening Form and Residency Questionaire.

-Requests for residency classification changes will be accepted no earlier than 30 days prior to the one year anniversary of the initial action item taken by the individual.
+Requests for residency reclassification changes will be accepted no earlier than the 11th month of the 12 month waiting period.
 Example: you registered to vote on July 29, 2011; you can submit your request on or after June 29, 2012.

 The Deadline to submit materials for review is always the first Friday of classes for that term.